adrien-zinger/adrien-zinger.github.io/_posts/2022-05-10-operation-propagation.md

 layout: default
 title:  "Data propagation with unstructured P2P"
 description: "
-In a P2P network, the propagation of an information is a big deal, especially with an open and unstructured network.
-Nevertheless, with the popularity of the blockchain and decentralization, we have to also being resilient to attacks or to weak nodes connecting and disconnecting...
-Here I show a little simple algorithm for that kind of propagation.
+In a P2P network, the spread of an information is very important, especially with an open and unstructured network.
+However, with the popularity of the blockchain and decentralization, we have to also being resilient to attacks or to weak nodes connection and disconnection...
+Here I show how we can propagate efficiently with a simple algorithm.
 "

 authors: ["Adrien Zinger"]